 4. Interview.
 There will be an interview to be conducted by the FLP Panel of Judges who will be given full discretion in the conduct of the said interview.

 5. Judging and Selection.
 Judging will be made by the FLP Panel of Judges.
 The Panel shall consider the candidate’s ability to demonstrate clearly, logically and concisely what he/she has done and intends to do to propagate and espouse the philosophy of liberty and prosperity under the rule of law.
 Although the scholarship is merit-based, the less privileged shall be preferred in case of a tie between two nominees.
 Selection shall be final when affirmed by the FLP.

 6. Awarding.
 The FLP Scholarship is a monetary scholarship award of ₱200,000 of which a maximum of ₱100,000 shall be for tuition fee and ₱20,000 for the book allowance.
-The amounts for the tuition fee and the book allowance will be transferred to the account of the student-created especially for this purpose and in tranches corresponding to the schedule of payment for tuition fee per semester of the pertinent academic institution.
+The amounts for the tuition fee and the book allowance will be transferred to the account of the student, created especially for this purpose.
 The remaining ₱80,000 shall be for scholar’s stipend.
 Only such amount needed shall be deposited.
 If the tuition fee component of the monetary scholarship award is in excess of the awardee’s tuition, the balance will be returned to FLP.
 If the awardee is entitled to another scholarship award, he/she will still receive the cash monetary scholarship award to be provided by the FLP.